Best early Black Friday deals 2024, according to a shopping expert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Deal hunters, rejoice.
-Black Friday 2024 is fast approaching, with less than a month to go until the sale kicks off.
-The biggest shopping event of the year sees deals on everything from technology, TVs, laptops and gaming gear to mattresses, beauty, fashion, air fryers and much more.
+The biggest shopping event of the year, Black Friday 2024 is now just two weeks away.
+But you don’t have to wait until the main event, as there are early offers on everything from technology, TVs, laptops and gaming gear to mattresses, beauty and air fryers available to shop now.

-Your chance to score a saving on Apple Airpods, Ninja air fryers, Shark cordless vacuums, Simba mattresses or Charlotte Tilbury beauty, all the biggest brands and retailers take part – think Asos, Lookfantastic, Amazon and Pandora.
+Whether you’re after Apple Airpods, Ninja air fryers, Shark cordless vacuums, Simba mattresses, Lego sets, Charlotte Tilbury beauty and more, all the biggest brands and retailers take part – think Asos, Lookfantastic, Amazon and Pandora.

 This year, the sale lands on Friday 29 November, and will last a full four days before concluding on Cyber Monday (2 December).
-However, myriad brands and retailers tend to kick off their Black Friday sales early – see Boots, Argos, John Lewis, Ao and Currys, which have all kicked off their events a month in advance.
+However, myriad retailers have kicked off their Black Friday sales early – see Boots, Argos, John Lewis, AO and Currys.
+Amazon is the latest to join the party, with the retailer launching early deals on 8 November (its main sale will start on 21 November).

-So, in the weeks leading up to Black Friday, I will be busy hunting down the crème de la crème of early deals, spanning tech, beauty, fashion and more, along with my fellow IndyBest shopping experts.
+So, in the weeks leading up to Black Friday, along with my fellow IndyBest shopping experts, I will be busy hunting down the crème de la crème of early deals, spanning tech, beauty, fashion and more.

 Whether you’re in the market for a new moisturiser or cordless vacuum, we’ve rounded up the best early Black Friday offers below, plus the deals we can expect during the main event.
 Happy shopping.